Please, Please, Please (James Brown song): Other versions and recordings

+The song (with altered lyrics) was covered by the Who on their 1965 debut album My Generation.

-In February 1967, Swedish band the Maniacs, featuring a young Tommy Körberg recorded the song as a single.
+In February 1967, Swedish band the Maniacs, featuring a young Tommy Körberg, recorded the song as a single.
 Released as a single in March of that year, backed by Paul Ferris "Visions", it became the group's breakthrough hit, reaching No. 5 on Tio i Topp and No. 12 on sales chart Kvällstoppen that year.

-The song has been covered by all sorts of performers.
-The Residents have covered the song, and The Who on My Generation (1965) and several others.
+The song was covered by the Residents on their 1984 tribute album George & James.